Wind-2375-like/Wind-2375-like.github.io/README.md

 The blog is based on hexo + hexo-theme-fluid and it is deployed via github pages + hexo-deployer-git and modified to customize the domain name.

+Acknowledgment:

+Thanks for the [tutorial](http://ericwu.cn/2020/05/01/my-new-blog/) (written in Chinese)!
+It is really helpful.

 TODO:

 - Build a dialogue system in the kanbanmuseum.
 (May never achieve)